opendatamesh-initiative/odm-specification-dpdescriptor/docs/quickstart/application.md

 ### Fields
 An [Application Component](../resources/specifications/1.0.0-DRAFT.md#applicationComponent) has the following two mandatory fields:

-- `fullyQualifiedName` (string:fqn): This is the unique universal identifier of the component.
+- `fullyQualifiedName` (**string:fqn**): This is the unique universal identifier of the component.
 It MUST be a URN of the form `urn:dpds:{mesh-namespace}:dataproducts:{product-name}:{product-major-version}:applications:{app-name}`
-- `version` (string:version): This is the <a href="https://semver.org/spec/v2.0.0.html" target="_blank">semantic version number</a> of the data product's application component.
+- `version` (**string:version**): This is the <a href="https://semver.org/spec/v2.0.0.html" target="_blank">semantic version number</a> of the data product's application component.
 The version of application components has no direct impact on the version of the data product they belong to.
 A change in the major version of an application component can anyway impact the version of one interface component and so indirectly the version of the data product.

 Other non-mandatory descriptive fields like `platform` and `applicationType` are also available.
-Moreover, the [Application](../resources/specifications/1.0.0-DRAFT.md#applicationComponent) Component](../resources/specifications/1.0.0-DRAFT.md#applicationComponent) can be extended with other fields with **"x-" prefix** as needed.
+Moreover, the [Application Component](../resources/specifications/1.0.0-DRAFT.md#applicationComponent) can be extended with other fields with **"x-" prefix** as needed.

 ### Example
 The following example shows three application components that respectively describe